kaveh-hooshmandi/kaveh-hooshmandi/README.md

 ---

 🔧 Control / Embedded Systems
-🚀 Passionate about SLAM, Visual Odometry, and Autonomous Systems
+🚀 Passionate about Nonlinear Control,   diabetes control system
 📍 Arak, Iran

-- 🔭 Currently working at **AUT** on projects focused on Control and Perception.
+- 🔭 Currently working at **AUT** on projects focused on Control and practical biomedical challenges
-- 🎯 Interests: Visual Odometry, SLAM, Path Planning, Real-time Systems.
 - 📫 Connect with me: [LinkedIn](https://www.linkedin.com/in/kaveh-hooshmandi)

 ---